su-squares/tenthousandsu.com/_posts/2021-09-04-steganography.md

 ## Why so black

-You Square is black, and there's nothing wrong with that.
+Your Square is black, and there's nothing wrong with that.

 But we can use this same process to put a secret message in a colorful picture by only mangling the beginning of it.